 Substantial revisions to a CAFO NMP

 All substantial revisions to a CAFO NMP are required to be public noticed and are posted for a 14-day public notice period.
 A substantial revision is defined as a change that will increase the risk of pollutant (nitrogen or phosphorus) transport to navigable water.
 Anyone can view and track substantial revisions that are posted for public notice at the department’s Water permit applications web page.
-See guidance 3800-2014-01 below for more information about substantial revisions to a CAFO NMP.
+The department has created guidance 3800-2014-01 on what constitutes a substantial substantial revision to a CAFO NMP and the public input process for these revisions.
+Instructions 3800-2015-10 are available on how permittees can submit a request for a substantial NMP modification.

 - CAFO applications on shallow groundwater soils (interim guidance)